• Magazine Archives

 Dr Mmatlou Kalaba from the Bureau for Food and Agricultural Policy (BFAP)

 Dr Mmatlou Kalaba from the Bureau for Food and Agricultural Policy (BFAP) provided a critical assessment of the agricultural landscape at the African Farming Agri-Development Imbizo on Thursday 27 March.
 His analysis highlighted key trends, challenges and opportunities shaping South Africa’s farming sector.
+We unpack the most crucial statistics and insights from his address.

 The Good: Resilience and growth in key sectors